Plant Reproduction Quiz Questions And Answers

 Correct Answer

-D. Sepals
+D. Sepal

 Explanation

-The correct answer is sepals.
+The correct answer is sepal.
 Sepals are the leaflike outermost layer of the flower that collectively form the calyx.
 They are usually green in color and protect the developing flower bud.
 Sepals are typically found underneath the petals and serve as a protective covering for the reproductive parts of the flower.

 Rate this question: